 Since 1983, it has been Council policy to allocate the general purpose tax levy across property classes through a "tax share" approach under which the share of the levy collected from each property class remains constant over time, subject to adjustments arising from non-market changes on the Assessment Roll (e.g. new construction, transfer of properties among classes) and Council decisions to adjust the tax share for each class.
 This approach ensures that tax share is set by Council policy, not driven by market forces.
-This policy was reaffirmed by Council in April 2005, and endorsed by the Commission in its 2007 review.
+This policy was reaffirmed by Council in April 2005, and endorsed by the Property Tax Policy Review Commission ("the Commission") in its 2007 review.